aamir-0/Free-ai-headshot-generator/README.md

 3. Make sure photos meet quality guidelines (see Photo Tips above)
 4. Try with fewer, higher-quality photos

-## Why This Works

-✅ **Proven**: Successfully tested and working
-✅ **Simple**: No complex setup, just run and follow prompts
-✅ **Fast**: 30 minutes total for professional results
-✅ **Affordable**: ~$4-6 for 12+ headshots
-✅ **Quality**: Uses Astria's professional AI models
-✅ **Secure**: Runs locally on your PC, no third-party data collection
-✅ **Private**: Your photos and API key never leave your control

-Your $5 credit is perfect for getting started with professional headshots!

-## ⭐ Why Choose This Over Alternatives?

-**vs. Professional Photography ($200-500)**:
-- ✅ 20x cheaper ($4-6 total)
-- ✅ Done from home in 30 minutes
-- ✅ Multiple styles included
-- ✅ No scheduling or travel required

-**vs. Monthly AI Services ($30/month)**:
-- ✅ No monthly fees - pay once, use forever
-- ✅ Own your images forever
-- ✅ No subscription cancellation hassles
-- ✅ No recurring charges

-**vs. Other GitHub Scripts**:
-- ✅ Actually tested and working (proven results)
-- ✅ Complete step-by-step documentation
-- ✅ Beginner-friendly (just double-click .bat file)
-- ✅ Real support and troubleshooting guide

 ## 🔐 Privacy & Data Protection

 **What happens to your data:**